-- Using your trademark to display your brand, service, or goods, is allowed.
+- Using your mark to display your brand, service, or goods, is allowed.

-- Using your trademark for the first time within the time period of its validity time (1-20 years) is allowed.
-It is not necessary that the use of a trademark has to be done just after it gets registered.
+- Using your trademark for the first time within the period of its validity time (1-20 years) is allowed.
+It is not necessary that the use of a mark has to be done just after it gets registered.

 - Using your service trademark in advertising or signs offering the subject services are allowed.